taciogt/software-engineering/software-engineering/content/posts/makefile-ftw.md

 Early in my career I met a wise engineer (thanks Tony!) that cared about providing not only a decent README for the project we've worked, but also a pretty good CLI to help with everyday tasks.
-We were a small start up with scarce resources, not much time to spare with complex onboardings and internal tools.
+We were a small start up with scarce resources, without much time to spare with complex onboardings and internal tooling.
-It was way before we talked about Developer Experience around the water cooler, I didn't know a name for it but I could feel it mattered.
+And It was way before we talked about Developer Experience around the water cooler.
+I didn't know we would have a cool name for it, but I could feel it mattered.

 For a young developer that struggled with almost everything, this set of tools were enough to imprint in my engineering-related values the importance of making our life easier.
-Easier by not having to think all the time about every detail about the job and easier by not having to explain for newcomers stuff that I didn't remember anymore.
+Easier by not having to think all the time about every detail required for getting the job done, and easier by not having to explain for newcomers stuff that I've already forgotten.
-Since then, I've always tried to have some tool like that regardless the project I'm dealing with.
+Since then, I've always tried to use some tool like that regardless the project I'm dealing with.

-After a few years I joined a company that chose a Makefile to scratch the same itch.
+After a few years,
+I joined a company that chose a Makefile to scratch the same itch.
 And I'm truly grateful for the engineer that made this decision.
-Every now and then I learn a few Makefile trick and, long story short, I won't start a project without it anymore.
+Now and then I still learn a new Makefile trick and, long story short, I won't start a project without it anymore.
-These are the reasons why Makefile is a great tool for improving the developer experience way beyond the C/C++ stack.
+These are the reasons why I think Makefile is an awesome tool for improving the developer experience way beyond the C/C++ stack.
 These are the Whys and Hows to use it regardless of the stack you're dealing with.

 ## What